 Mini Bio (1)

-Slim, often bespectacled, comedy performer Tommy Noonan (nee Thomas Patrick Noone) started off in experimental theater, alongside his half-brother, actor John Ireland, who went on to have an enviable career of his own.
+Slim, often bespectacled comedy performer Tommy Noonan (ne' Thomas Patrick Noone) started off in experimental theater alongside his half-brother, actor John Ireland, who went on to have an enviable career of his own.
 The Delaware-born actor then launched his own repertory theatre back in his home state in the early 1940s.
-His career was interrupted by a stint in the Navy during WWII, but returned to it following his discharge.
+His career was interrupted by a stint in the Navy during WWII, but he returned to it following his discharge.

 Their teaming, however, did not prevent them from boosting their own individual careers.
-Appearing in a few "B"-grade comedy film vehicles together, Tommy actually did much better solo on the large screen in solo performances as sort of a wry, nerdy Tony Randall type in top higher-grade films.
-He not only held his own as Marilyn Monroe's smitten schmuck of a boyfriend in Gentlemen Prefer Blondes (1953), but went dramatic as Judy Garland's blunt, piano-playing pal in A Star Is Born (1954) and received some of his best film reviews of his career.
+Appearing in a few B-grade comedy film vehicles together, Tommy actually did much better on the large screen in solo performances as a sort of wry, nerdy Tony Randall type in higher-grade films.
+He not only held his own as Marilyn Monroe's smitten schmuck of a boyfriend in Gentlemen Prefer Blondes (1953) but went dramatic as Judy Garland's blunt, piano-playing pal in A Star Is Born (1954) and received some of the best film reviews of his career.

-The pickings were slim for Tommy in the 1960s, and he resorted to producing and co-starring in a couple of exploitive soft-core "comedy" vehicles.
+The pickings were slim for Tommy in the 1960s, and he resorted to producing and co-starring in a couple of exploitative soft-core "comedy" vehicles.
 Promises.....
 Promises!
 (1963), which showcased a fading Jayne Mansfield, and 3 Nuts in Search of a Bolt (1964), which starred an equally unmemorable Mamie Van Doren, were unmitigated disasters.
-His last producing effort was the thoroughly unredeemable Cottonpickin' Chickenpickers (1967).
+His last producing effort was the thoroughly irredeemable Cottonpickin' Chickenpickers (1967).

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org